Huawei Has Allegedly Built Surveillance Tools That Identify And Monitor People By Race

-An investigation into the Chinese firm Huawei has found that the company has worked with dozens of security firms to build surveillance tools that can both identify and track people based on their race.
+An investigation into the Chinese firm Huawei has reportedly found that the company has worked with dozens of security firms to build surveillance tools that can both identify and track people based on race.
 The report comes just days after the company had denied creating ethnicity-monitoring technology.

-The report, conducted by The Washington Post, learned that documents that were publicly available on Huawei’s website listed around 2,000 product collaborations that specifically laid out the capabilities such tools would have in monitoring people of a specific ethnicity.
-In China, there are fears that it could be used against the Muslim Uighur minority in the northwestern part of the country after previous investigations had found that Huawei had helped create a “Uighur alarm” that could be used by police.
+The investigation, conducted by The Washington Post, learned that documents publicly available on Huawei’s website listed around 2,000 product collaborations that specifically laid out the capabilities such tools would have in monitoring people of a specific ethnicity.
+In China, there are fears that it could be used against the Muslim Uighur minority in the northwestern part of the country after previous investigations supposedly found that Huawei had helped create a “Uighur alarm” that could be used by police.

 The ethnic group has reportedly often been targeted by Chinese authorities, and international watchdog groups have claimed that there are hundreds of detainment camps where Uighurs are tortured, used as slave labor, or forced to participate in reeducation programs.

 “This is not one isolated company.
-This is systematic,” warned John Honovich, the founder of IPVM, a research group that first noticed the Uighur-specific facial identification alarm.
+This is systematic,” warned John Honovich, the founder of IPVM, a video-surveillance research group that first noticed the Uighur-specific facial identification alarm.

 Meanwhile, Huawei has hit back at claims of unethical activity or racism.